Scientific productivity as a random walk: Results

 \textbf{Variance within and across careers.} Focusing on the full trajectories and computing the variance and standard deviations of productivity within each empirical and simulated trajectory, we find that the empirical trajectories tend to exhibit slightly lower variance than simulated trajectories~($KS=0.21, p<0.001$, \cref{fig:unfit}A).
 The prevalence of years with zero publications in empirical trajectories, however, is not sufficient to explain this difference~(\cref{fig:unfit}A).

 Empirically, faculty produce more cumulative papers by career year 5 than do simulated trajectories~($t=9.16, p < 0.001$, \cref{fig:unfit}C).
-This discrepancy is driven by a longer tail of cumulatively productive individuals in the empirical data who are not reproduced by the model: since researchers have lower variance than our model predicts~(\cref{fig:unfit}A), researchers with higher productivity are more consistently highly productive as well.
+This discrepancy is driven by a longer tail of cumulatively productive individuals in the empirical data who are not reproduced by the model: since researchers' productivity is lower variance than our model predicts~(\cref{fig:unfit}A), researchers with higher productivity are more consistently highly productive as well.

 \textbf{Years with zero publications.} Comparing the empirical and simulated productivity distributions of the full trajectories, we observe that years with zero publications are substantially more common in the empirical data~(15\% vs 9\%, \cref{fig:unfit}B).
 Across empirical and simulated trajectories, the proportion of careers with exactly zero or one year of zero publications is similar, but empirical trajectories tend to have more zeros per trajectory than simulated ones~(\cref{fig:unfit}D).
-We note that the prevalence of years of zeros cannot be explained due to data quality issues within DBLP (see Supporting Information), and hence this discrepancy suggests special dynamics occur empirically at zero publications, not currently captured in our random walk model.
+We note that the prevalence of years of zeros cannot be explained due to data quality issues within DBLP (see Supporting Information), and hence this discrepancy suggests that the dynamics that occur around a non-publishing state are not currently captured in our random walk model.

+\textbf{\rr{Cumulative productivity.}} \rr{An observation and prediction made by William Shockley in 1957 is that cumulative productivity of scientific careers follows a lognormal distribution~\cite{shockley1957statistics}.
+Indeed, we find agreement within our model simulations that cumulative productivity at the end of a 21-year career are lognormally distributed~(\cref{fig:shockley}A), while the empirical data has a longer left tail~(\cref{fig:shockley}B; see Supporting Information for details).
+In contrast to Shockley, however, our model operates on different assumptions, so our result offers an alternative explanation for the observation of cumulative lognormal productivity that does not rely on individual differences (see Discussion).}